hallpaz/3dsystems20/docs/project.md.md

 "We define an observation function f(Θ) as the forward rendering process that depends on the parameters Θ. The simplest optimization would solve for the parameters minimizing the difference between the rendered and observed image intensities, E(Θ) = ?f(Θ) − I?2."

-We could calculate derivatives of the pixel values with respect to the forward rendering parameters.

-We could estimate object pose, calibrate camera parameters and even optimize illumination to match a target scene.
+We could calculate derivatives of the pixel values with respect to the forward rendering parameters and use it to estimate object pose, calibrate camera parameters or even optimize illumination to match a target scene.

 ![Open DR](img/open_dr_earth.png)
-*OpenDR example of optimization*
+*OpenDR example of optimization*[4]

 Both [4] and [5] create differentiable renderers by crafting approximations for the gradients of the non differentiable steps of the rendering pipeline, that is, the rasterization and Z-buffer, and achieve good results.
 For our experiments, we used Soft Rasterizer [6] which presents a probabilistic formulation for the rasterization step and proposes the use of aggregation functions to overcome the need of sorting or Z-buffer to attribute the correct color to a pixel.